tivac/dullard/readme.md

         "../../tasks-a"
     ],

+    "steps" : {
-    "steps" : [
+        main : [
             "fooga"
+        ],

+        finish : [
+            "wooga"
+        ],

+        default : [
+            "main",
+            "finish"
         ]
+    }
 };
 ```

-`dirs` is an array of directories to load tasks from. `steps` is an array of strings or functions.
-Strings should match the names of files in the task directories stripped of their extension.
+`dirs` is an array of directories to load tasks from. `steps` is one of two options: 1) an array of strings/functions or 2) an object containing named step collections that are each an array of strings/fucntions.
+Strings should match either the names of files in the task directories stripped of their extension or the name of a step collection.

 The config object will be passed as the first argument (`config` by convention) to [tasks](#tasks).